AnkitSingh1729/Axios-Library-Lesson/README.md

-# Axios Crash Course
+# Axios Lesson

-> These are the files for the YouTube Axios crash course.
+This file contains basic commands for axios.
+These properties can be used for using axios for front end development

 "start.js" is just the event listeners and empty functions. "main.js" is the completed code